Mediation in Divorce and Child Custody Cases

-Mediation is often required in Colorado divorce, support and child custody cases.
-Typically after someone files for divorce and notifies the other party, the first court date is set, at which the court will set a deadline for mediation to occur.
+Mediation is required by most courts in Colorado divorce cases, as well as in support and child custody cases.
+Typically after someone files for divorce and notifies the other party, the first court date is set.
+At that first appearance, the court will often set a deadline for mediation to occur.

 The general process of mediation is the same for most mediators.
-Parties usually receive instructions prior to the mediation appointment which usually include an agreement to mediate in good faith.
-When the parties arrive, they are usually placed in separate rooms, with a mediator moving from room to room, attempting to negotiate a solution to the unresolved issues.
-Usually mediators begin by encouraging each party to simply express their primary goals and concerns.
-Then the mediator will begin to suggest resolutions that may be acceptable to both sides, and will convey these solutions along with any suggested by the parties until agreement is reached.
+Parties receive instructions prior to the mediation appointment.
+These instructions usually include an agreement to mediate in good faith.
+When the parties arrive, they are often placed in separate rooms, with a mediator moving from room to room, attempting to negotiate a solution to the unresolved issues.
+Usually, mediators begin by encouraging each party to simply express their primary goals and concerns.
+Then the mediator will begin to suggest resolutions that may be acceptable to both sides and will convey these solutions along with any suggested by the parties until an agreement is reached.

 Parties to mediation should clarify a couple of points as early as possible.
 First, the parties or their attorneys should establish their intent to have attorneys present with them for mediation, as well as any other people who may need to be present to assist with resolution.
-Most mediators prefer to hear directly from the parties, rather than speaking only with attorneys, as is more common in a courtroom.
+Special permission may be required for anyone other than parties and their attorneys to attend.
+So it is helpful to clear this up well in advance of arriving to mediate.
+During the mediation session, most mediators prefer to hear directly from the parties as much as possible, rather than speaking only with attorneys, as is more common in a courtroom.

-Mediation is a more casual and open environment than a courtroom, and that fact can help achieve good results.
-However, it brings up the second point: parties should clarify how much of that casual conversation will be shared with the other side before mediation begins.
-Some mediators will feel free to share anything you tell them with the other party.
+The second point that is important to clarify early on is how much of the casual conversation that occurs during mediation is going to be shared with the other side.
+When mediating in separate rooms, some mediators will feel free to share anything you tell them with the other party.
 Others will only disclose information you specifically authorize.
-Although mediation almost always requires an agreement signed by both parties that neither will attempt to call the mediator as a witness later in the case, it is a good idea to know exactly how much of your conversation will be disclosed to the other side during mediation, and monitor your conversation.
+Although mediation almost always requires an agreement signed by both parties that neither will attempt to call the mediator as a witness later in the case, it is a good idea to know exactly how much of your conversation will be disclosed to the other side during mediation and to monitor your conversation.

 When all parties to a domestic case approach mediation with a good faith desire to resolve the issues that remain open, the resulting agreement will almost always save significant time and money.
-Like most aspects of family law, the total cost and time is usually dependent on how much the parties can agree on.
+Even partial resolution of a case can save significant time, resources, and stress.
+Many people find the uncertainty associated with leaving decisions to judges to be one of the most stressful aspects of a divorce or child custody case.
+That is certainly understandable.
+Mediation is an opportunity to narrow the list of unresolved issues, and accordingly, reduce the uncertainty involved in your case.
+Like most aspects of family law, the total cost and duration of mediation are usually dependent on how much the parties can agree on.
 Of course, that means one party can hold up the process, frustrating the other side and often the court.